microsoft/Kusto-Query-Language/doc/databasefunction.md

 ---
 title: database() (scope function) - Azure Data Explorer
-description: This article describes database() (scope function) in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 02/13/2020
+description: Learn how to use the database() function to change the reference of the query to a specific database within the cluster scope. ms.reviewer: alexans ms.topic: reference ms.date: 11/24/2022
 zone_pivot_group_filename: data-explorer/zone-pivot-groups.json
 zone_pivot_groups: kql-flavors
 ---